Qvin0000/ExileApi/README.md

 * Plugins can compile from source
 * A lot diagnostic information for easy found performance problem
 * No hooks mouse and keyboard for prevent lag when debug
-* All "standart" plugins cut.
+* All "standard" plugins cut.
 (Now they should be like another plugins)

 # Requirements:
 * .NET 4.8 installed https://dotnet.microsoft.com/download/thank-you/net48